Library | Media Center

 Events & Activities

-As always, classrooms and individual students come to the library daily to return finished materials and check out new ones.
-If your child needs help in choosing books that are "just right", please encourage him/her to ask for help.
-The library is full of great resources and reads for all levels and interests!
+As always, classrooms and individual students visit the library daily to choose books to meet their Accelerated Reader, classroom and individual needs.
+If your child needs direction in choosing books that are "just right," please encourage him/her to ask for help.
+The library is full of great resources and reads for all levels and interests.
+For information about when your child visits the library each week and the number of books they are allowed to check out, please visit the About the Library section of this website.

 Battle of the Books